List of WWE pay-per-view and livestreaming supercards: History

-The American professional wrestling promotion WWE (formerly WWF) has been broadcasting pay-per-view (PPV) events since the mid 1980s, when its classic "Big Four" events (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series) were first established between 1985 and 1989—with the company's very first PPV being WrestleMania in 1985.
+The American professional wrestling promotion WWE (formerly World Wrestling Federation, or WWF) has been broadcasting pay-per-view (PPV) events since the mid 1980s, when its classic "Big Four" events (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series) were first established between 1985 and 1989—with the company's very first PPV being WrestleMania in 1985.
 The company's PPV lineup expanded to a monthly basis in 1995 following the introduction of the In Your House series of pay-per views (which were replaced by standalone ppvs in 1999) before expanding even further in the mid-2000s during the first WWE brand extension.
 In addition, WWE produced international PPVs not available in the United States between 1997 and 2003.
 In 2022, the company began recognizing Money in the Bank as one of their five biggest events of the year, thus making it a "Big Five" event along with the classic "Big Four"; King of the Ring was considered a "Big Five" event from 1993 until 2002, after which, it was discontinued as a PPV until 2024.

 Following WWE's original brand extension in 2002, the company promoted two touring rosters, Raw and SmackDown, representing its television programs, Raw and SmackDown, with the two United Kingdom PPVs held that year being the first ones to be brand exclusive.
-Following Judgment Day in 2003, brand-exclusive PPVs where expanded to all WWE PPVs, except the traditional "Big Four", which continued to showcase the entire roster, while the remaining PPVs alternated between Raw and SmackDown.
+Following Judgment Day in 2003, brand-exclusive PPVs were expanded to all WWE PPVs, except the traditional "Big Four", which continued to showcase the entire roster, while the remaining PPVs alternated between Raw and SmackDown.
 A special Extreme Championship Wrestling (ECW) reunion PPV in 2005 led to the creation of an ECW brand in 2006, which also received its own dedicated PPV events.
-In March 2007, WWE announced that all subsequent non "big-four" PPV events following WrestleMania 23 would feature performers from all brands, which ended brand-exclusive PPVs.
+In March 2007, WWE announced that all subsequent non-"big-four" PPV events following WrestleMania 23 would feature performers from all brands, which ended brand-exclusive PPVs.
 In 2008, all WWE PPV events began broadcasting in high definition.

 The company's PPV business began to drastically change with the launch of the online streaming service, the WWE Network, on February 24, 2014.
 WWE's focus shifted away from delivering their events solely on PPV channels, with their main focus on livestreaming all of the events on the WWE Network, including some exclusive events, such as NXT TakeOver.
 After the second brand extension in July 2016, brand-exclusive events returned with the "Big Four" again as the only ones to feature both the Raw and SmackDown brands.
 Brand-exclusive events would once again come to an end, this time after WrestleMania 34 in April 2018 with the events again featuring wrestlers from all brands.